 Ioanna Tourkochoriti is a legal scholar working in the field of human rights, comparative law, international law, constitutional law, antidiscrimination law, philosophy of law, political and moral philosophy.
-She is currently a Wertheim Fellow at the Labor and Worklife Program at Harvard Law School working on a book project comparing U.S. and E.U.
+She is currently working on a book project comparing U.S. and E.U.
 Employment Discrimination Law.
-She taught at Harvard for the past six years and a half holding various appointments.
-Her most recent appointment was as a Lecturer on Law and Social Studies at the Committee on Degrees in Social Studies at Harvard University.
+For seven years and a half she held various research and faculty appointments at Harvard University.
+She has been a Wertheim Fellow with the Labor and Worklife Program at Harvard Law School.
+She was also a Lecturer on Law and Social Studies at the Committee on Degrees in Social Studies at Harvard University.

 She received her PhD (in Law) from the Ecole des Hautes Etudes en Sciences Sociales - Paris, France.
 Her dissertation (743p.) was awarded the Highest Academic Distinction (unanimously, French/English defense).
 In order to finish writing it she spent two years as a Visiting Researcher at Harvard Law School.
 She received a Masters in Political Philosophy from EHESS - Paris, and an L.L.M. in Public Law from Université Panthéon-Assas, Paris II, France.
 She holds an L.L.B. in Law (4 year law degree) from Athens Law School, Greece.
 She has received a number of Fellowships and honors from the Greek State and the European Union.

 She is the author of the book “Speech against Privacy and Dignity in France and the U.S.A., How Ideology Affects the Law” (under review), where she argues that the difference in the balancing of the two rights reflects a difference in the understanding of the role of the state concerning the definition of the content and the limits of liberty.
 She is also the author of numerous scholarly publications on freedom of expression, harm to self, human dignity, postmodernism and the law, as well as on issues of discrimination on the grounds of religion and disability.